 On September 20, 2011, the Company signed a Heads of Agreement with New World Energy (NWE), an Australian company which is likewise into geothermal energy development, which, however, expired on January 31, 2012.
-The Company is currently in discussions with prospective farm-in partners to explore and develop the project.
+The Company is currently in discussions with prospective farm-in partners to explore and develop the Mabini, Batangas geothermal energy project.